mitmedialab/Global-Coverage-Study/README.md

 8. We removed any non-english sources - eenadu.net on the newspaper list was the only one (Feb 28, 2014)
 9. We added a MediaCloud source_id to the "Top N" lists, and adding in any missing sites to MediaCloud via their admin UI.
 10. We used a tiny web app (in `media-source-dashboard/`) to make sure stories were being collected by MediaCloud correctly.

+*Next Step*: Run `story-fetcher/fetch-stories.py` to download all the sentences for the sources for the month we care about into a MongoDB.